-The fundamental spiritual basis of BCS is the belief that the Bible is inspired by the Holy Spirit, and is the infallible Word of God.
+The fundamental spiritual basis of BCS is the belief that the Bible is inspired by the Holy Spirit and is the infallible Word of God.
 Students study the Bible, memorize scripture, and attend weekly chapel to learn Bible content, Christian principles, and how to apply the Word of God and Christian principles to their lives.

 Bible is the foundational subject in our school.
-All students in grades 3 through 12 are required to have a traditional translation of the Bible for classes.
 The New International Version (NIV) of the Bible is used in Bible courses.
 Inspirational chapel services are held weekly, during which time the students learn, sing, and hear testimonies and character-building messages from the Word of God.
-Parents are invited to worship at chapel services.
-Chapel days will be every Wednesday throughout the year. unless otherwise noted.